-The seminars are organized with the main objective of allowing researchers (GRITIM-UPF members, PhD candidates and guest researchers from other universities) to expose their own research, regardless of whether it is at an initial stage, with first results, or accomplished.
+The seminars are organized with the main objective of allowing researchers (GRITIM-UPF members, Master Students, PhD candidates and guest researchers from other Universities) to expose their own research, regardless of whether it is at an initial stage, with first results, or accomplished.
 The GRITIM-UPF Seminar series is open to its members and subscribers, as well as to other researchers and master and undergraduate students.

-Note: those interested are requested before to check the web GRITIM-UPF or contact us at [email protected], since there can be unexpected modifications.
+Note: Those interested to attend are requested before to check the web GRITIM-UPF or contact us at [email protected], since there can be unexpected modifications.

 See the poster (Download all the information)

 1. Open Lecture Master: Lucy Mayblin (University of Sheffield, Sheffield, England)

 Time: 16:00 -18:00

 Title: Understanding contemporary migration and border controls in the context of colonial histories.